CS-DS-125/125book/py4e_rst/07-files.rst

 If the ``open`` is successful, the operating system returns us a *file handle*.
-The file handle is not the actual data contained in the file, but instead it is a “handle” that we can use to read the data.
+The file handle is not the actual data contained in the file, but instead it is a "handle" that we can use to read the data.
 You are given a handle if the requested file exists and you have the proper permissions to read the file.